Louis Lehmann/ TORQ. BUILD JOURNAL

 SLIDE GENERATION AGENT

-Generated a 16-slide deck with charts, market data, competitive matrix, and reward tier structure.
-Output landed at "useful first draft" rather than "ship as-is" — but the gap is editing, not authoring.
+A 16-slide deck — charts, market data, competitive matrix, reward tiers.
+A solid first draft, not ship-ready; the gap is editing, not authoring.

 Engineering blueprint of TORQ device